 The fact that you can raise and lower the ISO is really, really awesome.
 But as you raise the ISO, you introduce noise and grain to your picture, so you’ll want to do so carefully.
 The camera’s going to perform best at the lower end of the ISO range.

 Although that’s technically the rule, it’s not imperative to adhere to it.
-I would much rather prioritize aperture first, ISO second, and then the shutter.
+We suggest prioritizing aperture first, ISO second, and then the shutter.
 So make sure that you find the aperture that you want to use, adjust your ISO accordingly, and then wherever the shutter ends up should be good enough.

 There are situations when you’ll be shooting with mixed light temperatures.
 At Wistia, when we’re shooting outside of the studio, we could have some light coming in from the windows, which is at around 5600 Kelvin, combined with some lights from our fluorescent lights, which are maybe around 4000 Kelvin or 3000 Kelvin.
 This mixture would give us a final color temperature of around 4800 Kelvin.
 In situations like this, look for the custom ’K' icon to dial in the temperature until the color in your shot looks natural.